 Here are a few thoughts on running from love…

 When You’re in Love With Someone Who is Scared of Love

 There’s a fine line between harassing her, and being available to her if and when she’s ready to stop running from love!
 These tips will help you toe the line…

-Accept the fact that guardedness is a companion that isn’t easy to break free from
+Know the fact that guardedness is difficult to overcome

 Fear of intimacy or emotional disconnection isn’t easy to overcome.
 It’s a process that takes years, and may never be completely “gone.”
 I was scared (terrified!) to love and be loved back; it took a year of counseling to help me be aware of my guardedness and allow myself to be emotionally available and vulnerable with a man.